5 Tips for Creating a Wedding Budget Before Booking a Venue

 Consider your top three must-haves.

 Every couple has their own vision.
-For some, the venue and food might be most important and others music and entertainment.
+For some, the venue and food might be the most important and other music and entertainment.
 If you have a list of your top three must-haves you will be able to allocate the most to those areas since you will most likely want top vendors for them.
 The balance of your budget is where you can compromise if the funds are tight.
 We suggest booking these vendors asap after you have reserved your venue and booked your caterer.
 Keep in mind the venue and food are going to be the most expensive ticket items in the budget.
 We typically allocate 50% of your budget to these items depending on your guest count.